 The Sting has a large trim tab mounted centrally on the elevator and is operated by a lever in the cockpit.

-The Sting has a robust tricycle undercarriage, which is more than strong enough to operate out of typical grass airstrips.
+The Sting and the Sirius both have a robust tricycle undercarriage, which is more than strong enough to operate out of typical grass airstrips.
 All the wheels are faired as standard.

 The main legs are made from composite lay-ups and are separately attached to the fuselage.
 Wheel dimensions are 500×5.
 The noseleg is attached to the firewall and has a unique combination of oil and moulded spring damping.
 Like the main wheels it has a 500×5 tyre.
 Steering is accomplished through the nosewheel using the rudder pedals.